-- Optimize the backwash duration to minimize water waste - Measure flow distribution between layers - Perfect hydraulic controls for cycling between filtration and backwash mode and transmit any new design criteria to the design team - Build and test a 4 layer (30 cm per layer) SRSF and compare performance with the 6 layer SRSF - Test the stratification of sand after backwash for various sand uniformity coefficients.
+- Optimize the backwash duration to minimize water waste, which will determine the water efficiency of the SRSF and will help determine if there is an advantage in water savings to having particles removed by the floc/sed system even when the SRSF would meet the effluent turbidity requirements without floc/sed treatment - Measure flow distribution between layers - Perfect hydraulic controls for cycling between filtration and backwash mode and transmit any new design criteria to the design team - Build and test a 4 layer (30 cm per layer) SRSF and compare performance with the 6 layer SRSF - Test the stratification of sand after backwash for various sand uniformity coefficients.
 Perhaps the sand can be completely mixed by providing a route for sand from the top of the fluidized bed to return to the bottom of the fluidized bed.
-A pipe with a slope would provide a means to return fine sand to the bottom of the filter. - Based on observations at Tamara, devise improved methods to keep air out of the filter.
+A pipe with a slope would provide a means to return fine sand to the bottom of the filter.

+• Based on observations at Tamara, devise improved methods to keep air out of the filter.
 Evaluate methods to remove air after the weir that divides flow into the filter boxes.